|

 He jumps through the air like a kangaroo.

-It's over three hours on my hands and knees
+For three hours I've been on my hands and knees

 And I'm losing my patience and I've run out of cheese